dave-b-b/dave-b-b/README.md

 # Dave's Profile *(He/Him)*

 ### I'm currently learning the following:
+1. Java
-1. JavaScript
+2. JavaScript
-2. Node.js
+3. Node.js
-3. Git and Github
+4. Git and Github

 ### I'm collaboring on the following:
 1. I'm working on building an backend server that interfaces with another server